What Is the CCNA? An Entry-Level Networking Certification

-The CCNA is an entry-level networking certification that can prepare you for networking roles in IT like network specialist, network administrator, and network engineer.
+The CCNA is an entry-level networking certification that can prepare you for networking IT roles like network specialist, network administrator, and network engineer.

 The CCNA—which stands for Cisco Certified Network Associate—is an entry-level information technology (IT) certification issued by networking hardware company Cisco.
 The CCNA is designed to validate your knowledge on fundamental networking concepts often requested in networking roles in IT positions.